dnguyen800/dnguyen800.github.io/_posts/2019-04-15-light-strip.md

         <figcaption> SMART+ Kit | Sylvania</figcaption>
       </figure>
     	<h3>Osram Sylvania Lightify</h3>
-    	<p>After having a good experience using Sylvania OSRAM bulbs, I bought the [Sylvania light strips](https://amzn.to/2J5Wv9h).
+    	<p>After having a good experience using Sylvania OSRAM bulbs, I bought the <a href="https://amzn.to/2J5Wv9h">Sylvania light strips</a>.
 However, the Amazon reviews are a little worrying—several reviewers noted their strips died after one year.
 Is it worth paying $40 for a potential one-year  lifespan?</p>
     	<p>I bought two sets of light strips for $22 each, but I'm a little disappointed at the brightness level of these strips.
-The max brightness is a little weaker compared to Philips Hue lightstrips; I can't even tell if they are on in the daylight.
+The build quality is noticeably worse and the max brightness is a little weaker compared to Philips Hue lightstrips; I can't even tell if they are on in the daylight.
 I do like that the strip comes in three pieces, so I can line up the strips vertically or horizontally with an extension like this <a href="https://amzn.to/2XSVzJD">Kabenjee extension</a>.
 I would use Philips Hue lightstrips on the TV, but using Lightify strips for a computer monitor, desk or shelf would work fine.</p>
     </div>
 </div>